tingtaox/transfer/README.md

 ##### 2. cache deletion retry
 We delete cache record after db balance changes.
 Cache must be consistent with the db.
 But if cache deletion fails, push a message to RabbitMQ and a number of consumers will fetch the messages and retry record deletion.
 By the way, if the messages are missing somehow, we rely on expiration time on reids for eventual consistency.

+### Reconciliation Process
+There is a reconciliation process in the Java service which runs on periodically to scan unfinished failing balance updates.
+It scans the Failure table and fetches unfinished transactions that are older than 12 hours.
+We need reconciliation process in case retry MQ lost messages and some transactions are left unfinished forever.
+The additional daemon process catches the dead transactions to avoid manual intervention.

 ### API Time Sequence
 ##### 1. Get account balance